 Gorilla habituation, on the other hand, involves visiting a group of gorillas that are still getting used to humans, and is conducted with researchers who are studying their behavior.
 The habituation process can take more than two years.
 Gorilla habituation permits are limited to four people per day at a cost of USD1500 for Non-foreign residents, and offer four hours with the gorillas as they move, feed, rest and live in the wild.
 This activity is conducted in the south of Bwindi between Rushaga and Nkuringo sectors.
 Gorilla habituation experiences start early in the morning at 6:00 am with a briefing, and last half or even a full day.
 It is recommended to book in advance due to high demand.

-Trek Africa Tours can organize affordable gorilla habituation experience safaris to Bwindi Impenetrable National Park.
+Trek Africa Expeditions can organize affordable gorilla habituation experience safaris to Bwindi Impenetrable National Park.
 Both gorilla trekking and habituation are once-in-a-lifetime experiences that should not be missed, offering a chance to see these fascinating creatures up close in their natural habitat.

 According to the Uganda Wildlife Authority policy, the minimum age for Gorilla trekking is currently set at 15 years.
 This means that anyone below the age of 15 is considered a minor or child and is not permitted to trek the once-endangered mountain gorillas in Bwindi Impenetrable National Park.
 The reason behind this policy is to avoid situations where children may become uncontrollable and disturb the gorillas, causing them to become aggressive towards visitors.